unixsurfer/anycast_healthchecker/README.rst

     stdout_file          = /var/log/anycast-healthchecker/stdout.log
     dummy_ip_prefix      = 10.189.200.255/32

-The daemon doesn't need to run as root as long as it has enough grands to modify the Bird configuration (anycast-prefixes.conf) and trigger a reconfiguration on bird by running `birdc configure`.
+The daemon doesn't need to run as root as long as it has sufficient privileges to modify the Bird configuration (anycast-prefixes.conf) and trigger a reconfiguration on bird by running `birdc configure`.
 In the above example we use sudo and sudoers file has being configured accordingly.